-Our pediatric dentist in gets a lot of questions from parents about how to care for baby teeth.
-If you have any questions or concerns regarding the oral health of your baby, please contact our Grand Rapids Pediatric Dentist today!
+Our pediatric dentists in get a lot of questions from parents about how to care for baby teeth.
+If you have any questions or concerns regarding the oral health of your baby, please contact our Grand Rapids Pediatric Dentists today!
 We are happy to help you and ensure the health of your child.

 We understand that you want the best for your child’s oral health, which is why we wrote this guide to help you understand what oral care your child will need from the time they’re a baby to a toddler.

-Continue reading to get the facts on baby dental care and how our pediatric dentist can help.
+Continue reading to get the facts on baby dental care and how our pediatric dentists can help.

 Do babies need dental care?